TheAgentCompany/TheAgentCompany/docs/SETUP.md

 wget https://raw.githubusercontent.com/TheAgentCompany/plane/refs/heads/stable/deploy/selfhost/docker-compose.yml
 ```

-If this command fails or blocked, you might need to configure a VPN or proxy to establish the necessary connections for deployment.
+If this command fails or gets blocked, you might need to configure a VPN or proxy to establish the necessary connections for deployment.

 ## RocketChat not ready